 Yeah, as a society we kinda lost our way.
 The curse of unbridled capitalism has permeated our souls.
-We live in homes busting at the seams filled with unnecessary stuff.
-So much so we rent storage units to house all of the stuff we really, really, really don’t need.
-Then use the bedroom closet basement, garage and attic to house the stuff we only may not need.
+We live in homes busting at the seams and filled with unnecessary stuff.
+So much so that we rent storage units to house all of the stuff we really, really, really don’t need.
+Then use the bedroom closet basement, garage, and attic to house the stuff we only may not need.

 That is the poster child of unsustainable.
 Just the sight of that stuff invokes stress in everyone’s life in that home, daily.
-In extreme cases, people live in fear of the doorbell ringing or has a panic attack from just the thought of a guest entering a certain part of the house because of the clutter.
+In extreme cases, people live in fear of the doorbell ringing or have a panic attack from just the thought of a guest entering a certain part of the house because of the clutter.

-That will require conscious thought, constant work and the ability to understand the difference between wants and needs.
+That will require conscious thought, constant work, and the ability to understand the difference between wants and needs.

 Learn To Solve For Just Enough

-Before you do anything you must understand just getting rid of the excess stuff will not solve the problem of constantly acquiring useless stuff.
+Before you do anything you must understand that just getting rid of the excess stuff will not solve the problem of constantly acquiring useless stuff.
 The next time you are bored, confronted with a sale or infomercial the cycle will begin all over again.

 Buying unnecessary stuff has never made anyone happy long term.
 That thing you cherish today will be somewhere collecting dust and taking up space tomorrow.
-Where are the last few “must have” things you purchased?
+Where are the last few “must-have” things you purchased?

 How long did it take for that exercise machine to become a clothing rack?
 LOL.

-The root of such behavior is often dissatisfaction and discontentedness with the present.
+The root of such behavior is often dissatisfaction and discontent with the present.
 Acquiring stuff adds fun and excitement to your life.
 Getting that $900 plus iPhone the day it comes out is exciting and fun for a few days but was it necessary?

 Do you know the great memories and experiences you could create with the money ($900 cell phone) spent on buying unnecessary stuff?
 Memories that last far beyond the lifespan of unnecessary stuff.